VR-25/acc/README.md

 2. Run `acc --set charging_switch` (or `acc -ss`) to enforce a working switch.
 3. Test the reliability of the set switch.
 If it doesn't work properly, try another.

-Since not everyone is tech savvy, ACC daemon automatically applies certain settings for specific devices (e.g., MediaTek, OnePlus, Razer) to minimize charging switch issues.
+Since not everyone is tech savvy, ACC daemon automatically applies settings for certain devices to minimize charging switch issues.
 These are are in `acc/oem-custom.sh`.

-Note: as part of the output of `acc -ss` and `acc -ss:`, you may see plain numbers alone or in addition to charging switches.
-These are presets the current and voltage (3700) based charging control feature.
-For details, refer to [tips](#tips) section below.

 ### Custom Max Charging Voltage And Current Limits